> Folk Music > Songs > Sleepytoon

 Sleepytoon

-John Mearns of Aberdeen sang Sleepytoun in a 1951 recording on the ca.1955 anthology The Columbia World Library of Folk and Primitive Music - Volume VI: Scotland, and in another recording on his ca. 1964 Scottish Records EP Folk-Songs of the North-East.
+John Mearns of Aberdeen sang Sleepytoun in a 1951 recording on the ca.1955 anthology The Columbia World Library of Folk and Primitive Music - Volume VI: Scotland.
+This track was also included in 2001 on the Sleepytown anthology The Bothy Songs and Ballads of North East Scotland Vol. 3.
+He sang it in another recording on his ca. 1964 Scottish Records EP Folk-Songs of the North-East.
 The latter album’s sleeve notes commented:

 Four of the songs in this record—The Guise o’ Tough, Drumdelgie, The Barnyards o’ Delgaty and Sleepytoun—are typical Aberdeenshire ‘Bothy Ballads’.
 These were the songs made up by the farm-servants and sung by them in the bothies—their living quarters—or around the fire in the farm kitchen.
 Two features are characteristic.
 The words all concern the farm servant’s lot—the bargain he struck with his employer; the conditions under which he works; his horses; his plough—and they give a vivid picture of farm life fifty years ago.
 Again the words were nearly always set to simple tunes with rhythms which could be easily adapted to fit the rhythms of many everyday farm jobs.
 This was important for the songs not only helped to pass the long winter evenings in the bothy but also lightened the day’s work.